ai4copernicus-bids2023/ai4copernicus-bids2023.github.io/README.md

 *What:*  Half-day tutorial with hands-on session
 *When:*  Monday, November 6, 2023 at 14.00-17.30 CET
-*Where:* Austria Center Vienna, Vienna, Austria
+*Where:* Austria Center Vienna, Room 0.97, Vienna, Austria

 ## Registration